southbridgeio/redmine_chat_telegram/README.md

 ### First time run

-Manually start `telegram-cli` on your Redmine server and login to Telegram with it.
-You'll be able to create group chats after this.
+Start `telegram-cli` on your Redmine server and login to Telegram with it.
+You'll be able to create group chats after that.

 ### Create Telegram Bot